Flour Bluff, Corpus Christi, Texas: History

 What is now Flour Bluff Drive was once a railroad branch going off Texas Mexican Railway to the Naval Air Station.
 Waldron Field, located on the south side of Flour Bluff, was built during World War II and since then has been used as a Navy landing airfield.
 One can commonly see the orange and white training planes flying around the area.
 Of historical interest: President George H. W. Bush was relocated at the Navy base for training classes in 1942.
 Future senator John McCain was also trained at this Navy base.
+The development of the Naval Air Station Corpus Christi contributed to population growth and economic development in the Flour Bluff area.
+With the land and the livestock Corpus had to offer, the area's agricultural resources and military presence attracted new residents.

 According to the Historical Marker located on SH 358 eastbound, near Laguna Shores Road, just west of the JFK Memorial causeway, in the spring of 1838 France blockaded the coast of Mexico during the Pastry War, so-called because the casus belli of the war being a French pastry chef seeking reparations for his destroyed pastry shop, allegedly by Mexican officers.
 The strategic location of Corpus Christi Bay led to the revival of smuggling in this area.
 Supplies were carried overland across the Rio Grande, and the illicit trade flourished as Mexico bought sorely needed goods in Texas.
 President Sam Houston did not wish to antagonize Mexico.
 However, Mexican patrols at Corpus Christi offended many Texans.
 In July, 1838, authorities in Texana, Texas heard reports of Mexican activity near the bay.
 A captured Mexican sea captain said that his government had declared Corpus Christi a port of entry and had dispatched about 400 men to protect it.
 A summons was issued, calling Texans to rally at Texana on August 7 to drive the Mexicans from the Republic's boundaries.
 By the time the volunteers reached the area, some of the Mexicans had landed their supplies near the tip of Corpus Christi Bay and returned to Matamoros.
 The rest scattered, leaving behind about 100 barrels of flour and parts of a steam engine.
 The Texans confiscated the usable flour and other contraband, and the site became known as Flour Bluff.